Luracast/Restler/public/examples/_002_minimal/readme.md

 Shows the bare minimum code needed to get your RESTful api server up and running

-> **Note:-** Take note of the php doc comments, they make sure the data is sent in the right type validated automatically before calling the api method.
 > This API Server is made using the following php files/folders

 > * index.php      (gateway)
 > * Math.php      (api)
 > * restler.php      (framework)
+> * JsonFormat.php      (format)

 This API Server exposes the following URIs

     GET math/add                ⇠ Math::add()
     GET math/multiply/{n1}/{n2} ⇠ Math::multiply()

+> **Note:-** Take note of the php doc comments, they make sure the data is sent in the right type and validated automatically before calling the api method.

 Try the following links in your browser